traderepublic/Cilicon/README.md

 #### GitHub Actions

-To use the Github Actions provisioner you will need to create and install a new Github App with `Self-hosted runners` `Read & Write` permissions on the organization level and provide your config with the respective information.
+To use the GitHub Actions provisioner you will need to create and install a new GitHub App with `Self-hosted runners` `Read & Write` permissions on the organization level and provide your config with the respective information.

 ``` yml